mahendrapaipuri/ceems/website/docs/configuration/ceems-exporter.md

 proxy will read this header and proxy the request to correct Redfish target and eventually sends the response back to the collector.

+### Cray's PM counters collector

+There is no special configuration required for Cray's PM counters collector.
+It is disabled by default and it can be enabled using `--collector.cray_pm_counters` CLI flag to the `ceems_exporter`.

 ### RAPL collector

 For the kernels that are `<5.3`, there is no special configuration to be done.
 If the